Stacktape

 invalidateAfterDeploy: false

-You can set price class to reduce the costs for your CDN.
-Setting price class affects the number locations (PoPs) from which the CDN serves traffic.
+You can set a price class to reduce the cost of your CDN by limiting the number of edge locations from which it serves traffic.

 • Higher price class results in more locations that serve your traffic.